mozilla-services/heka-docs/source/index.rst

 aggregators, and fed into systems such as Cassandra for querying, long-term trends, monitoring, and alerting.

+Heka supports a plug-in system to allow for simple addition of new input, output, or processing functionality.

 Aspects of Heka overlap with features found in several open-source and commercial SaaS offerings such as: